shpml/fundamentals/06_chapter/08_lesson.md

 If you are trying to copy or remove folders, and not files, we need to add "an option" to our command.
 Options are extra settings that we want to apply to our commands.
-Options to commands are always of the format `--word` or `-letter`.
+Options given to commands are always of the format `--word` or `-letter`.
 For example, let's try to copy our jokes folder.

 ```